If you're dealing with a churn issue, you're not alone.

 5. Ask for feedback often.

-Customer frustration, which can ultimately lead to customer churn, surfaces when there is confusion around a product or service or lack of effective support around a particular issue.
+Customer frustration, which can ultimately lead to customer churn, surfaces when there is confusion around a product or service or a lack of effective support around a particular issue.

 But those concepts are vague.
 And getting to the root of the specific issues plaguing your business requires you to take the time to collect feedback early and often.